-Understanding how to write a career plan is key to make partner and stay there.
+Understanding how to write a career plan if you are a lawyer, accountant or consultant is key to make partner and stay there.
 As the saying goes, “fail to plan, plan to fail”.
 And this couldn’t be truer if you are wanting to progress your career in the professions.

 How to write a career plan

-In this video, Heather Townsend, co-author of ‘How To Make Partner’ and still have a life, talks about why the traditional approach to goal setting and how to write a career plan may not actually work for you.
-This is why in the 3rd edition, of How To Make Partner And Still Have A Life, Heather and her co-author, Jo Larbie, have refined the traditional approach to writing a career plan.
-Their new approach will help reduce your overwhelm, so you are motivated to make time for your career each week.
+In this video, I’m talking about why the traditional approach to goal setting and how to write a career plan may not actually work for you.
+A new approach will help reduce your feeling of overwhelm, so you are motivated to make time for your career each week.

 Watch this video to learn more.